 Five of the judges?
 This is a guy who knows people, let me tell you.
 He apparently continues to flout the law.
 Scandal follows him everywhere.
 Yet he still counts most political elite in Maryland among his closest friends.
 I remember reading in 1999, when he got out of jail, about how the many influential Maryland politicians were there to meet him as he walked out of prison.
 Folks, that’s what I call influence.

 The two people I’m most interested in today are New England Patriots coach Bill Belichick and Bruce Bereano.
 Belichick fascinates me because he has just awful people skills, which is usually a recipe for disaster for almost any profession, much less an NFL coach.
 Moreover, by every account I have ever heard, he is just a miserable human being without a great deal of integrity.
 I’m very interested in how people with such glaring weaknesses can still have such great success.
-Yesterday, I bought the late David Halberstam’s biography of Belichick to try to get some insight into him.
-With Bereano, obviously he does not need to do this stuff to be successful, so why do it?
+Yesterday, I bought the late David Halberstam’s biography of Belichick to get some insight into him.
+With Bereano, obviously, he does not need to do this stuff to be successful, so why do it?